At The MANSON Group Ltd, we are aware more than ever of the need to minimise the environmental impact of our business activities.

 A ‘shut down’ policy is observed to reduce energy consumption.

-Lower emissions are achieved by the use of LPG powered vehicles where practicable.
+Lower emissions are achieved by the use of LPG powered vehicles where practical.

 We use ‘Cutstar’ technology on press to optimise sheet sizes and eliminate unnecessary paper waste.

 Used machine parts are recycled.

 Office printers have been configured to print on both sides of the paper automatically wherever possible.

 We have achieved FSC® and PEFC® chain of custody certification.

 Power factor correction equipment has been installed to minimise power consumption.

 Waste Plastic packaging is recycled thanks to the installation of a special compactor.